 Resolving payroll tax penalties requires payment of the back taxes owed, plus any interest and penalties on the overdue amount.
 Keep in mind however, that you have the right to dispute taxes and penalties.
 Even if you exercise this right, you will be expected to continue to pay all payroll taxes on time.

-This is where an experienced state and local tax professional or payroll tax expert can help.
+This is where an experienced state and local tax professional who has handled payroll tax audits and provided payroll tax advice to a multi-national corporation for over 15 years can help.
 We can guide you through the audit and appeal process, using our knowledge of federal and state payroll/employment tax laws and rules to help you achieve the best possible results on your behalf.
 Contact us today for a free and confidential consultation.